 Dense fields of sea pens (Order Pennatulacea) are also found on the silty shelf.
 Each sea pen is a colony of polyps (small anemone-like individuals) that is anchored to the soft-sediment bottom and visually resembles old-fashioned quill pens.

 Dungeness crabs, Cancer magister, one of the most economically important fisheries in the area, are concentrated on sandy and silty seafloor areas.
 They are opportunistic feeders, consuming clams, fishes, isopods and amphipods.

-Splitnose rockfish Sebastes diploproa observed at 360 m.
+Blackgill rockfish Sebastes melanostomus and Deep-sea sunstar Rathbunaster californicus observed at 360 m.